-Push and release the UP or DOWN arrow button until the Screen Setup display icon is highlighted in the DID.
+Push and release the UP \triangle or DOWN ∇ arrow button until the Screen Setup display icon is highlighted in the DID.
 Push and release the RIGHT arrow button to enter the Screen Setup submenu.
 The Screen Setup feature allows you to change what information is displayed in the instrument cluster as well as the location that information is displayed.

-Settings Options

-1 Settings Upper Left Options None Compass Outside Temp.
-Time Range Average MPG Current MPG Trip A Trip B

-Trailer TripTrailer Brake Gain
+Settings Options 1 Upper Left None Compass Outside Temp.
+Time Range to Empty Average MPG (not available for CNG models) Current MPG (not available for CNG models) Trip A Trip B Trailer Trip Trailer Brake Gain

-Settings Options Settings Options 2 Upper Right None Compass Outside Temp.
-Time Range Average MPG Current MPG Trip A Trip B Trailer Trip Trailer Brake Gain 3 Lower Left None Compass Outside Temp.
-Time Range Average MPG Current MPG Trip A Trip B Trailer Trip Trailer Brake Gain
+Settings Options 2 Upper Right None Compass Outside Temp.
+(Default) Time Range to Empty Average MPG (not available for CNG models) Current MPG (not available for CNG models) Trip A Trip B Trailer Trip Trailer Brake Gain 3 Lower Left None (Default)CompassOutside Temp.Time